XiangnianZhou/quark-renderer/README.md

 - Added skew feature for transformation system.
 - Added transform control for elements.
 - Added link control for lines and shapes, so we can link these elements now.
+- Refactored Group so that it can be nested and restrict the position of child nodes.

 ## Usage